 It's not always possible to wrangle an invitation to a home-based Passover seder in New York City.
 Apartments are small.
 People are busy.
 For some, Passover is just too psycho-socially-logistically complicated to cope with.

 So, if... you're looking to experience a Passover seder in Brooklyn, and aren't sure where to go, here are two recommendations.
-One, literally get the taste of Passover at a restaurant.
+One, literally get the taste of Passover at a restaurant or cater a seder in your home.
 Two, cross your fingers for good luck and attend one of Brooklyn's many, diverse community seders.

 Longing for the tastes of grandma's Passover, without all the questions?